jamesonrader/AudioQR/README.md

 ## How it works

-Each ultrasonic fingerprint is composed of a permutation of human-inaudible tones lasting between 0.0005 and 0.002 seconds.
+Any speaker can become an XT Audio Beacon.
+XT Audio Beacons are powered by ultrasonic fingerprints, each of which is composed of a permutation of inaudible tones lasting between 0.0005 and 0.002 seconds.
 The duration of the fingerprint is variable and depends on the amount of data relayed — typically a complete trigger lasts anywhere from 0.30 to 2.0 seconds.

 Data is extracted from a set of 2048 frequency/amplitude vectors derived from incoming audio using a Fast Fourier Transformation (FFT).
 Over the course of a second, thousands of bits of data can be relayed.
 Our triggers are concentrated between 16-22 kHz to minimize conflict with environmental noise and to remain human-inaudible.
 This means that any audio containing our triggers must be in a format that supports high-pitch frequencies (e.g., WAV) and should not be converted or compressed into a lesser format (e.g., MP3).